NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 ``audio_filepath`` (Required):

-  a string containing absolute paths to the audio file.
+  a string containing absolute path to the audio file.

 ``num_speakers`` (Optional):